mariospapnik/Sensorial-Apparatus/README.md

 # Sensorial-Apparatus
-Source code of the Thesis Project in Architectural School of AUTH (Aristotle University of Thessaloniki) Please visit http://www.sensorialapparatus.co.nf for more info
+Source code of the Thesis Project "Sensorial Apparatus" in Architectural School of AUTH (Aristotle University of Thessaloniki) (2013) Please visit http://www.sensorialapparatus.co.nf for more info

 Contents: